Capacitance measurements and electrostatic calibrations in experiments measuring the Casimir force: Introduction

 \section{Introduction}

+Starting from 1997, measurements of the Casimir force\cite{1} between surfaces of a gold-coated spherical lens or sphere and a plate has attracted widespread attention in areas ranging from nanotechnology to constraining predictions of fundamental physical theories beyond the Standard Model (see a overview\cite{2} of the subject).
+The Casimir force arises between surfaces of two electrically neutral closely spaced bodies.
+It is the specific case of the van der Waals force\cite{3} when the width of a gap between the surfaces is sufficiently large so that the retardation effects become important.
+Both the van der Waals and the Casimir force are quantum phenomena caused by the existence of electromagnetic fluctuations.\cite{4} They are closely related to other fluctuation phenomena such as, for instance, radiative heat transfer.\cite{5,6}

-Starting from 1997, measurements of the Casimir force \cite{1} between a closely spaced gold coated spherical lens or sphere and a plate has attracted widespread attention in areas ranging from nanotechnology to constraining predictions of fundamental physical theories beyond the Standard Model (see Refs.~ \cite{2,Book} for a detailed analysis of all performed experiments).
-An important constituent of any Casimir force measurement is the electrostatic calibration.
-This allows an independent determination of some vitally important parameters (the absolute separation between two closely spaced bodies, the residual potential difference between their surfaces, spring constant etc.) by fitting the electric force arising between a lens or a sphere and a plate under an applied voltage to the known force law.
-The experimental procedures for electrostatic calibrations were discussed in detail in the pioneering papers (see, e.g., \cite{2b,3,4}).
-A basic assumption used was that the electric force is given by the exact formula of electrostatics obtained for an ideal metal sphere above an ideal metal plane \cite{5}.
-A very precise asymptotic expansion of this formula in powers of $(d/R)^k$ was also obtained \cite{6}, where $k=-1,\,0,\,1,\,\ldots,\,6$, $d$ is the sphere-plate separation, and $R$ is the sphere radius.
-The first term of the expansion which is of order $R/d$ coincides with the electric force, as calculated by using the proximity force approximation (PFA) \cite{7}.
-It is important to bear in mind that the typical sphere radii used in these experiments were about $100\,\mu$m and separation distances between the sphere and the plate were of order 100\,nm \cite{2}.
+Measuring small forces, such as the Casimir force, is a complicated scientific and technological problem.
+A detailed analysis of all performed experiments on measuring the Casimir force can be found in review.\cite{7} An important constituent of any Casimir force measurement is the electrostatic calibration.
+This allows an independent determination of some vitally important parameters (the absolute separation between two closely spa\-ced bodies, the residual potential difference between their surfaces, spring constant etc.) by fitting the electric force arising between a lens or a sphere and a plate under an applied voltage to the known force law.
+The experimental procedures for electrostatic calibrations were discussed in detail in the pioneering papers.\cite{8}\cdash\cite{10} A basic assumption used was that the electric force is given by the exact formula of electrostatics obtained for an ideal metal sphere above an ideal metal plane.\cite{11} It is important to bear in mind\cite{7} that the typical sphere radii used in these experiments were about $R=100\,\mu$m and separation distances between the sphere and the plate were of order $d=100\,$nm.